crysxd/KlipperAutoUpdate/README.md

 ##### USB/CAN Bridge Flashing
 For mainboards that act as USB/CAN bridges, use both bridge parameters.
 The script will automatically:
 1. Put the device into boot mode via CAN
-2. Flash via USB to avoid breaking the bridge connection
+2. Flash via USB to avoid breaking the bridge connection.
+You can get this ID by running `~/katapult/scripts/flashtool.py -i can0 -u c1980e2023a1 -r; ls /dev/serial/by-id/` (replace `-u` with your uuid) and then looking for the katapult device.
+Please note after this you need to power down the printer or press the reset button on the board to reset the state.

 ```ini
 [board m4p]